m0ru/Discord-Dice-Roller-Bot/README.md

 # Discord-Dice-Roller-Bot
-A bot that handles most RPG dice rolls
+A bot that handles rolls for Shadowrun Anarchy

 # Dependencies
 This bot is extended from [Discord.py] (https://github.com/Rapptz/discord.py/).
 Install Discord.py prior to running this bot.